 - Service Area

 2. Get Verified

 When you list your business, most sites will want to verify that you’re the real owner to prevent fraudulent listings.
-Automated phone calls, Email, and postcards with a verifications PIN (sent to your listed address) are the 3 most common verification methods.
+Automated phone calls, Emails, and postcards with a verification PIN (sent to your listed address) are the 3 most common verification methods.
 The phone call is usually the quickest way to verify your site.
 Unfortunately, if there’s incorrect information in your profile, you probably won’t be allowed to change it until after you’ve completed the verifications.

 3. Get Listed

 There are a handful of sites you’ll need to list your business on.
 We suggest you start with the biggest search engine in the game.

 - Google+/Google Local: In order to create a Google Local listing, Google requires you to have a personal Google+ account.
 You can then submit your listing and verify your business via a phone call or a postcard.

 - Yelp: If you have a brick-and-mortar location, especially if you are a food establishment, you have to get your business on Yelp.
 Slap some stickers on your window and ask customers to provide a rating.
 But don’t offer free items in exchange, since this violates the terms of service agreements for most sites.

 - Foursquare: Foursquare users compete to become the mayor of your business, checking in and sharing their activity with their entire social networks.
 You want this!